chirag6451/react_hooks/README.md

 ## How It Works

-The hook:
+The hooks perform two main functions:

+### 1. .gitignore Check

+Before each commit/push, the hook:
+- Checks if your .gitignore file includes essential patterns for sensitive files
+- Automatically adds any missing patterns to .gitignore
+- Adds the updated .gitignore to your commit

+The check includes patterns for:
+- Node.js files (node_modules, logs)
+- Environment files (.env, .env.local)
+- IDE files (.vscode, .idea)
+- Build outputs (dist, build)
+- And many more common patterns

+### 2. React Build Check

+After the gitignore check, the hook:
-1. Finds all React applications in your repository (by looking for package.json files with React dependencies)
+- Finds all React applications in your repository
-2. For each React app, runs either `npm run build:dev` or `npm run build` (preferring build:dev if available)
+- For each React app, runs either `npm run build:dev` or `npm run build`
-3. Prevents the commit/push if any build fails
+- Prevents the commit/push if any build fails

 ## Customization

-You can modify the `scripts/build-react-apps.js` file to customize:
+You can modify the scripts to customize:
-- How React apps are detected
+- `scripts/build-react-apps.js` - How React apps are detected and built
-- Which build commands are run
+- `scripts/check-gitignore.js` - Which patterns are checked in .gitignore
-- Additional checks or validations

 ## Troubleshooting